OriginProtocol/origin/packages/utils/README.md

 # `Utils`

-Smaller common paces of code used by different packages lie here
+Here are smaller common pieces of code used by different packages